arya/pandemic/README.markdown

       - host2:4000
     max_connections_per_server: 10
     min_connections_per_server: 1
+    response_timeout: 1

 The min/max connections refers to how many connections to each node.
-If you're using Rails, then just use 1 for both min/max since it's single threaded.
+If you're using the client in Rails, then just use 1 for both min/max since it's single threaded.

 ### More Config
 There are three ways to start a server: